-It may also happen that an application table or sequence be dropped.
-In this case, the table of sequence can be removed from its group, by chaining these steps:
+It may also happen that an application table or sequence has been accidentaly dropped.
+In this case, the table of sequence can be simply a posteriori removed from its group:

-- delete the row corresponding to the application table or sequence from the emaj\group\def table, - call the emaj\alter\group() function for the related tables group, in order to effectively remove the table or sequence.
+- either by executing the emaj\remove\table() or emaj\remove\sequence() function, - or by chaining the deletion of the row corresponding to the application table or sequence from the emaj\group\def table, and the call of the emaj\alter\group() function for the related tables group,.